Scarface (1983 film): Cultural references

+In other media

+Scarface received its own tie-in video games with the 2006 releases of Scarface: The World Is Yours for the PlayStation 2, Xbox, and Windows, and Scarface: Money.
+Power.
+Respect. for the PlayStation Portable and Windows Mobile.

-In 2010, artist James Georgopoulos included the screen-used guns from Scarface in his popular Guns of Cinema series.
-Dark Horse Comics' imprint DH Press released a novel called Scarface: The Beginning by L. A. Banks.
-IDW publishing released a five-issue limited series called Scarface: Scarred For Life from December 2006 to April 2007.
+Dark Horse Comics' imprint DH Press released a novel called Scarface: The Beginning by Leslie Esdaile Banks, which was followed by Scarface: Point of No Return the next year.
+IDW Publishing released a five-issue limited series called Scarface: Scarred for Life from December 2006 to April 2007.
 It starts with corrupt police officers finding that Tony has survived the final mansion showdown.
 Tony works at rebuilding his criminal empire, similar to the game The World Is Yours.
 IDW published a four-issue prequel series called Scarface: Devil in Disguise from July to October 2007.
-It follows Tony as he grows up on the crime-filled streets of a Castro-controlled Cuba, ultimately molding himself into the potential Miami-based gangster seen in the movie.
+It follows Tony as he grows up on the crime-filled streets of a Fidel Castro-controlled Cuba, ultimately molding himself into the potential Miami-based gangster seen in the film.
+An iOS and Android game, Scarface, was released in 2012.

-Scarface is among the films that served as inspiration for the 2002 video game Grand Theft Auto: Vice City, which took place in a representation of 1980s' Miami and featured a recreation of Montana's mansion.
-The video for Mötley Crüe's song "Dr. Feelgood" echoes several elements of the film (the end of the video features a bloodless version of the climatic shootout where Tony Montana is killed) and the song itself describes a young man who rises to great power in the drug trade and then loses it all.

-The video game series Yakuza takes many influences from the film.
-Among these include Kazuma Kiryu's various outfits which bear similarities to those worn by Tony Montana.

-Scarface got its own direct tie-in with the 2006 video games Scarface: The World Is Yours and Scarface: Money.
-Power.
-Respect.